vvviiimmm/vvviiimmm.github.io/_posts/2018-02-17-catamorphisms-and-falgebras.md

   evaluator(e.unFix) // won't compile
 ```

-Obviously this doesn’t work, evaluator expects ExpressionF Int and not ExpressionF (Fix ExpressionF).
-By the way, remember that ExpressionF is a Functor?
-This is where it gets handy — we can use fmap to apply the same process to the inner level of our expression tree:
+Obviously this doesn’t work, `evaluator` expects `ExpressionF Int` and not `ExpressionF (Fix ExpressionF)`.
+By the way, remember that `ExpressionF` is a `Functor`?
+This is where it gets handy — we can use `fmap` to apply the same process to the inner level of our expression tree:

 ```haskell
 almostCata :: (ExpressionF Int -> Int) -> Fix ExpressionF -> Int